co-cart/co-cart/README.md

 * **[CoCart Tweaks](https://github.com/co-cart/co-cart-tweaks)** provides a starting point for developers to tweak CoCart to their needs.
 * **[Node.js Library](https://www.npmjs.com/package/@cocart/cocart-rest-api)** provides a JavaScript wrapper supporting CommonJS (CJS) and ECMAScript Modules (ESM).

-## Need Support?
+## Support

-CoCart Lite is released freely and openly.
-Feedback or ideas and approaches to solving limitations in CoCart Lite is greatly appreciated.
+This repository is not suitable for support.
+Please don't use our issue tracker for support requests, but for core CoCart issues only.
+Support can take place through the appropriate channels:

+* [Our community forum on wp.org](https://wordpress.org/plugins/cart-rest-api-for-woocommerce/) which is available for all CoCart users.
+* [Our community Slack chat room](https://cocart.xyz/community/?utm_medium=gh&utm_source=github&utm_campaign=readme&utm_content=cocart) on the **#support** channel.

+Support requests in issues on this repository will be closed on sight.

-CoCart Lite is not supported via the WooCommerce help desk as the plugin is not sold via WooCommerce.com, the support team at WooCommerce.com is not familiar with it and may not be able to assist.
+> CoCart Lite is not supported via the WooCommerce help desk as the plugin is not sold via WooCommerce.com, the support team at WooCommerce.com is not familiar with it and may not be able to assist.

-If you are in need of support, please [purchase CoCart Pro](https://cocart.xyz/pro/?utm_medium=gh&utm_source=github&utm_campaign=readme&utm_content=cocart).

-## Bug Reporting

-If you think you have found a bug in the plugin, please [open a new issue](https://github.com/co-cart/co-cart/issues/new) and I will do my best to help you out.

-## Support CoCart

-Please consider starring ✨ and sharing 👍 the project repo!
-This helps the project getting known and grow with the community. 🙏

-Thank you for your support! 🙌

 ---